pulumi/compliance-policies/docs/public/index.md

 It's recommended to use `policyManager.setPoliciesEnforcementLevel()` or `policyManager.setPolicyEnforcementLevel()` when cherry-picking Premium Policies so your Policy Pack statistics are accurate.
-Not doing so may lead to duplicated policy selection as well as inacurrate Policy Pack statistics.
+Not doing so may lead to duplicate policy selection as well as inaccurate Policy Pack statistics.

 ```ts
 import { PolicyPack } from "@pulumi/policy";